Chart Color Schemes

 Infrastructure

-Curtin has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Curtin has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 15 projects that could affect the region.
-Notable ones include Wesley Mission Affordable Housing Curtin, Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, Molonglo Group Centre to Town Centre Transition, and Woden Town Square Precinct Redevelopment.
+AreaSearch has identified 15 projects likely to affect this region.
+Notable projects include Wesley Mission Affordable Housing Curtin, Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, Molonglo Group Centre to Town Centre Transition, and Woden Town Square Precinct Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.